easydorica/genomicscourse.github.io/README.md

 **Settings**
 1. **Load Human (GRCh37/hg19) genome assembly
-Click on Genome and from the drop-down menu select Human (GRCh37/hg19).
+Click on Genome and from the drop-down menu select Human (GRCh37/hg19).**

-3. Click on “View” in the IGV upper menu bar and select “Preferences”, then “Alignments” in the opening window.
-Among the many options displayed, set “Visibility range threshold (kb)” to 5000 and select “Show soft-clipped bases”.
+2. To upload tracks on IGV, click on “Traks” in the IGV upper bar menu and select “Local file” from the same drop-down menu following the instructions given case by case in this manual.
+3. To navigate to specific genomic regions, type the region coordinates (e.g., chr1:100000-200000) or the gene name directly in the search box and then zoom in, zoom out with the `+` `-` bar or by clicking and dragging on the genomic coordinates.

+<a id="item-three"></a>
+### Load aligned sequence data
+Tracks for this exercise are in the PROBAND1 folder.
+**Select both files: `proband.bam` and `proband.bam.bai`**

+**In text box type the gene name *B4GALNT1***
+IGV will look up the genomic coordinates for the gene and set the viewing region accordingly.
+*Q.1.1: What are the genomic coordinates for B4GALNT1 gene?*
+*Q1.2.
+On which chromosome arm is the RASAL1 gene located?*